 Although the large herds of Kafue lechwe can be spectacular, the birds are the main attraction at Lochinvar – 428 species have been recorded there!
 The best birding is generally close to the water, on the floodplain.
 We drove everywhere in our kombi, but we since read: ‘It’s probably best to walk.
 It’s vital to avoid driving anywhere that’s even vaguely damp on the floodplain as your vehicle will just slip through the crust and into the black cotton soil – which will probably spoil and extend your stay in equal measure.’
 Sometimes ignorance is bliss.

 We stopped in at the Hluhluwe Spar to buy provisions on our way further north to camp in Mkhuze.
-Busy, crowded, more basic than city Spars, we gather our stuff and pay at the till.
+Busy, crowded, more bulk items than city Spars.
+We gather our stuff and pay at the till.

 Actually, I think they were wondering why that umLungu takes so much cheek from that umfana.